dlang/DIPs/DIPs/1NNN-RA.md

 }
 ```

-After looking at how Java, C# and Rust have tackled the same problem, we are confident that the proposed solution is a good one:
+After looking at how Java, C#, and Rust have tackled the same problem, we are confident that the proposed solution is a good one:
 define an empty root object and define Interfaces that expose what is the desired behaviour of the class(es) that implement it.
 It can be argued that one is not really interested what type an object is, but rather if it can do a certain action (has a certain
 behaviour).
 A key requirement in the design is that existing code must continue to work, and new code should start using `ProtoObject`